sveiljs/sveil-cli/README.md

 ## Usage

-Here's auto documentation, that you can run by your own in any time:
+Here's documentation, that you can run in any time:

 ```
 sveil
 Usage: sveil [options] [command]

 Options:
+  -v, --version     Show sveil version
   -h, --help        display help for command

 Commands: